caiohamamura/radarboxplot-python/README.md

 This package provides the implementation of the radar-boxplot, a charting technique create and developed by the author (Caio Hamamura).

+## Installation

+The package is available for Python 3 only and can be installed via pip.

+`python -m pip install radarboxplot`

 It merges the concepts of both radar chart and the boxplot chart, allowing to compare multivariate data for multiple classes/clusters at a time.
 It provides a intuitive understanding over the data by creating radar polygons which can be compared in terms of shape and thickness, giving a meaningful insight towards identifying high inner variation and similar classes/clusters.

 By interpreting the radar-boxplot, it is possible to predict classification confusion over classes and understand why and what could be done to achieve a better result.